Log-in Register Contact Us

 Register

-At this time this site is free as long as funds allow.
+At this time this site is free as long as we can afford to maintain it.
 Customization is available at a cost.
-The main purpose of the registration is to set up a username and password that will help protect your data (keeping it confidential) and give you the ability to monitor and analyze your own data.
-We will require a contact person, email address, and information about your program/project/purpose.
+The main purpose of the registration is to set up a username and password that will help protect the data (keeping it confidntial) and give you the ability to monitor and analyze your own data.
+We will require a contact person, email address, and informaiton about your program/project.
 HSR will protect your data and only use it for research purposes to better understand the tools and possibly improve them in the future.
 HSR has collected information since 1994 from runaway and homeless youth, pregnant and parenting teens, homeless youth, juvenile deliquents, afterschool youth, 4-H, and more where have always protected the information.
 If you have questions or concerns, please contact us and we will be happy to discuss.

 Contact Us

-For assistance in using the website, the tools, or results contact Dr. Bruce E. Haas, President of Human Service Research, Inc. (HSR) at hsr@humanserviceresearch.com
+For assistance in using the website, the tools, or results contact Human Service Research (HSR) at hsr@humanserviceresearch.com